 API GROWTH TARGETS: Each year the CDE sets specific API "growth targets" for every school.
 It assigns one growth target for the entire school, and it sets additional targets for ethnic groups, English Learners, special education students, or socioeconomic subgroups of students that make up a significant portion of the student body.
 Schools are required to meet all of their growth targets.
 If they do, they may be eligible to apply for awards through the California School Recognition Program and the Title I Achieving Schools Program.

-We did not meet some or all of our assigned growth targets during the 2010-2011 school year.
-Just for reference, 50 percent of middle schools statewide met their growth targets.
+We met our assigned growth targets during the 2011-2012 school year.
+Just for reference, 53 percent of middle schools statewide met their growth targets.